Joseph-Mitchell/Airport-Challenge/docs/project-benefits.md

 ## Problem

-The main issue to be addressed is the time needed to communicate information, including time to obtain or change information on an existing central system.
+The main issue to be addressed is the time needed to communicate information - including time to obtain or change information - on an existing central system.

 This is an issue for two core reasons: